Building a DIY solar setup for a Camper Van,

 What is a 110v Plug?

 It’s the household 110v plug and the box you install it into.
-Sometimes, people use the plugin that's commonly found on their inverter to plug in directly.
-This plug and box
+Sometimes, people use the plugin that’s commonly found on their inverter to plug in directly.
+This plug and box is for if you want to have 110v plugs throughout your camper build.

 How do I add Shore Power to my Camper Van?